JAlcocerT/JAlcocerT/content/blog/dev-animations.md

 2. Use Python to pull the data
 3. Use matplotlib for the final `.mp4` animations

+Something very similar, but [with mechanisms](https://jalcocert.github.io/JAlcocerT/gabemorris12-mechanism-project-setup/#conclusions), can be done as well!

+{{< youtube "2xMOxiRz6F4-g" >}}

 ## Animations x SSG

+This year I also was playing around with Astro components:

 ```sh
 npm install